influxdata/community-templates/README.md

     * To update an existing template, make the changes to template files in the appropriate directory.

-3. Add and commit commit your changes and push them to Github.
-Include the ``--signoff`` flag when committing your changes to include your author information in the commit message.
+3. Add and commit your changes and push them to Github.
+Include the `--signoff` flag when committing your changes to include your author information in the commit message.

     ```
     # Add your changes